Travis Japan: 2022–present: Debut and later activity

 On September 29, 2022, it was revealed that they would be signed to Capitol Records, a subsidiary of Universal Music, and would make their worldwide major debut with their first single on October 28, 2022, first debut at the firm in nearly 11 months since Naniwa Danshi.
 The group opened a new official website, Twitter and TikTok.
 A solo YouTube channel was also launched On October 10, 2022, the name of their debut song was released.
 A teaser of "Just Dance!" was released on their YouTube channel.

-Travis Japan got called back to perform in America's Got Talent in 2024, for their special series "Fantasy League", show that aired 22 January 2024, singing their debut song "Just Dance", after having a disappointing performance and mixed reactions from the judges in their appearance at the semifinals in August 2022, which cost them a "Red buzzer" vote from Howie Mandel barely at the start of their performance.
-This time, though, it was different, because they received praises from all the judges, especially from former Spice Girls member Mel B, who was their coach.
+Travis Japan got called back to perform on America's Got Talent in 2024, for their special Fantasy League show that aired 22 January 2024, singing their debut song "Just Dance", after having a disappointing performance and mixed reactions from the judges in their appearance at the semifinals in August 2022, which cost them a red buzzer vote from Howie Mandel barely at the start of their performance.
+This time, they received praises from all the judges, especially from former Spice Girls member Mel B, who was their coach.
 Unfortunately, the group did not make it past the qualifying round.